3 Simple Tips to Boost Employee Engagement — And Sales

 Figure out your core values and then model them.
 Then, start teaching employees those values from their very first day on the job through training and engaging onboarding processes.

 Furthermore, your business should attract and invest in managers who believe what you believe!
 Studies show that employees who are supervised by highly engaged managers are 59% more likely to be engaged than employees supervised by actively disengaged managers.
-In restaurants, you’re only as good as the people you employ!
+In business, you’re only as good as the people you employ!

 2. Solicit feedback and find ways to improve from it